-Some knowledge areas appear in grey and are

-ge labelled as inferred ry knowledge.
-These ge areas will not appear in any written or ry online tests, but will ge be observed when
+Some knowledge areas appear in grey and are labelled as inferred knowledge.
+These areas will not appear in any written or online tests, but will be observed when you are assessed on your practical skills.

-Teamwork is an important part of the day-to-day running of a salon and so you should always be aware of what you could do to help other team members.
+Teamwork is an important part of the day-to-day running of a salon and so you should always be aware of what you could do to help other team members